dlt-hub/verified-sources/README.md

 9. The pipeline must pass CI: linter and tests stage.
 If you created any accounts or credentials, this data must be shared or via this repo or as is described later.
 We'll add it to our CI secrets

 ## Pipeline specific dependencies.
-If pipeline requires additional dependencies that are not available in `python-dlt` they may be added as follows:
+If pipeline requires additional dependencies that are not available in `dlt` they may be added as follows:

 1. Use `poetry` to add it to the group with the same name as pipeline.
 Example: chess pipeline uses `python-chess` to decode game moves.
 Dependency was added with `poetry add -G chess python-chess`
 2. Add `requirements.txt` file in **pipeline folder** and add the dependency there.